200 hour Yoga Teacher Training in Rishikesh, India

-While gaining understanding of goals and philosophy of yoga and having overviewed the practices that ancient yogic used to meet these goals, we will look at the same practices from the perspective of modern science.
-We will see how the effectiveness of yogic practices is explained in traditional, anatomical and physiological terms.
-This topic will also give you understanding of safety during practice.
-Being aware of how body works, what are the most vulnerable points, how diseases originate and how they affect systems of body, you will learn how to build the practice safely for all students and adapt it for specific needs.
+While gaining an understanding of the goals and philosophy of yoga and having overviewed the practices that ancient yogic used to meet these goals, we will look at the same practices from the perspective of modern science.
+We will see how the effectiveness of yogic practices is explained in traditional, anatomical, and physiological terms.
+This topic will also give you an understanding of safety during practice.
+Being aware of how the body works, what are the most vulnerable points, how diseases originate, and how they affect systems of the body, you will learn how to build the practice safely for all students and adapt it for specific needs.

 The lectures on Yogic Anatomy and Physiology will include lectures on –

 Ayurveda is an ancient vedic science that is closely related to the practice of yoga.
-Understanding of ayurvedic concepts will help you deepen the practice of yoga and compose diet and lifestyle that will suit our individual requirements.
+Understanding ayurvedic concepts will help you deepen the practice of yoga and compose a diet and lifestyle that will suit your individual requirements.

-The lectures of Ayurveda will include study of –
+The lectures of Ayurveda will include the study of –

 45 to 60 minutes daily.
 The classes of shatkarma will include lessons of practices like jala neti, sutra neti, dhauti, trataka, kapalbhati, nauli, etc. There will also be 2 hours specially dedicated to a full body cleansing practice – shankprakshalana during the course.